dankuck/dankuck.github.io/_posts/2016-12-28-tilt-maker.md

 I could have had it find the first solution and stop.
 That's the goal of the game.
 Find the fastest way to get the greens in the hole.
 But nah, I wanted to see what else happened.

 Then it shows it all to you!
+Click the <b>Run</b> button below to see the card solve (or not, there is not always a solution).
 If you have the game, you can try it out.
-Or you can just look at the pretty pictures.

 <script src="https://vuejs.org/js/vue.js"></script>